Turbofan3360/ESP32-Micropython-GY-271-QMC5883P-Driver/README.md

 Calibration is done by calling the calibrate() method.
 The algorithm here compensates for both hard and soft iron effects - see the references for a detailed guide to magnetometer calibration.
 This code gets you to rotate the sensor - you need to rotate it 360 degrees around one axis (x, y or z) and then 360 degrees around a different axis, to complete a calibration rotation.
 The code provides a user output to let you know what it's up to.
 The code may complete calibration before you've done the full 360 degree rotation - this is not an issue.
 Calibration does not have to be completed to use the sensor, but is suggested - particularly for compass applications.

 In the directory embedded_c_module, you will find the .c, .h, and .cmake files required to compile this QMC58833P driver into your micropython firmware.
-This currently has limited functionality, but I am currently developing it to include more functionality.
+This currently has limited functionality, but I am developing it to include more functionality.
 Currently, no calibraiton method is implemented, and you have to provide a declination value to the compass_2d and compass_3d functions - even if it is 0.0.
 For usage of this module, see below.

 ### Python Example Usage: ###